ApiGen/ApiGen/README.md

 ApiGen has support for PHP 5.3 namespaces, packages, linking between documentation, cross referencing to PHP standard classes and general documentation, creation of highlighted source code and experimental support for PHP 5.4 **traits**.

 ## Support & Bug Reports ##

-For all support questions please use our [mailing list](https://groups.google.com/group/apigen).
 For bug reports and issues the [issue tracker](https://github.com/apigen/apigen/issues) is available.
 Changes between versions are described in the [change log](https://github.com/apigen/apigen/blob/master/CHANGELOG.md).

 ## Features ##